What is Transmission Control Protocol (TCP)?

-- handles retransmission of dropped or garbled packets, as it's meant to provide error-free data transmission; and
+- Handles retransmission of dropped or garbled packets, as it's meant to provide error-free data transmission.

-In the Open Systems Interconnection (OSI) communication model, TCP covers parts of Layer 4, the transport layer, and parts of Layer 5, the session layer.
+In OSI communication model, TCP covers parts of Layer 4, the transport layer, and parts of Layer 5, the session layer.

-When a web server sends an HTML file to a client, it uses the hypertext transfer protocol (HTTP) to do so.
+When a web server sends an HTML file to a client, it uses the HTTP to do so.
 The HTTP program layer asks the TCP layer to set up the connection and send the file.
 The TCP stack divides the file into data packets, numbers them and then forwards them individually to the IP layer for delivery.

 Although each packet in the transmission has the same source and destination IP address, packets may be sent along multiple routes.
 The TCP program layer in the client computer waits until all packets have arrived.
 It then acknowledges those it receives and asks for the retransmission of any it does not, based on missing packet numbers.
 The TCP layer then assembles the packets into a file and delivers the file to the receiving application.